Manage OAuth apps using Office 365 Cloud App Security

 The icon turns green, and the app is approved for all your Office 365 users.

 When you mark an app as approved, there is no effect on the end user.
 Visually marking the apps that are approved helps to separate them from apps that haven't been reviewed yet.

 On the Manage OAuth apps page, locate the app you want to ban, and choose the Mark app as banned icon.

+In the notification message box, keep the existing text as it is, or customize the text.
 Choose whether to let users know that their app has been banned.

 Choose Ban app.

 Report an OAuth app to Microsoft

 If you want to submit an OAuth app to Microsoft for analysis, you can report that app.